Priority Themes

 Enhance Waste Reduction and Recycling

-- Prepare for implementation of waste charging in 2023, encourage waste reduction and recycling, and strengthen community facilities and support
+- Encourage waste reduction and recycling, and strengthen community facilities and support.

 Food waste

-- Develop adequate facilities by mid-2030s to handle the amount of food waste expected to be collected (i.e. around half of the daily food waste disposal) for transforming into energy or resources
+- Develop adequate facilities by mid-2030s to handle the amount of food waste expected to be collected for transforming into energy or resources.

 Waste to Energy